From the Experts:

 Support Research for a Cure!

 Let’s work together to raise awareness and education for Visual Snow Syndrome within the medical community and amongst the public!
-Once both of these are firmly established, then we can get closer to solutions and importantly, a cure for those who need it most.
+Once both of these are firmly established, then we can get closer to solutions and importantly, a cure.